d12frosted/elpa-mirror/gnu/denote-readme.txt

   Marked files must count as notes for the purposes of Denote, which means that they at least have an identifier in their file name and use a supported file type, per `denote-file-type'.
-Files that do not meet this criterion are ignored.
+Files that do not meet this criterion are ignored, because Denote cannot know if they have front matter and what that may be.
+For such files, it is still possible to rename them interactively ([Rename multiple files interactively]).

-  The operation does the following:

-  • the title in the front matter becomes the `TITLE' component of the file name ([The file-naming scheme]);

-  • the keywords in the front matter are used for the `KEYWORDS' component of the file name and are processed accordingly, if needed;

-  • the identifier remains unchanged in the file name even if it is modified in the front matter (this is done to avoid breakage caused by typos and the like).

-  NOTE that files must be saved, because Denote reads from the underlying file, not a modified buffer (this is done to avoid potential mistakes).
-The return value of a modified buffer is the one prior to the modification, i.e. the one already written on disk.

-  This command is useful for synchronizing multiple file names with their respective front matter.

-[Rename a single file based on its front matter] See section 4.3
+[Rename a single file based on its front matter] See section 4.2

-[The file-naming scheme] See section 5
+[Rename multiple files interactively] See section 4.3

-4.5 Rename file by changing only its file type ──────────────────────────────────────────────
+4.6 Rename a file by changing only its file type ────────────────────────────────────────────────

-  The command `denote-change-file-type' provides the convenience of converting a note taken in one file type, say, `.txt' into another like `.org'.
+  The command `denote-change-file-type-and-front-matter' provides the convenience of converting a note taken in one file type, say, `.txt' into another like `.org'.
 It presents a choice among the `denote-file-type' options.

   The conversion does NOT modify the existing front matter.
 Instead, it prepends new front matter to the top of the file.
 We do this as a safety precaution since the user can, in principle, add arbitrary extras to their front matter that we would not want to touch.

-  If in Dired, `denote-change-file-type' operates on the file at point, else it prompts with minibuffer completion for one.
+  If in Dired, `denote-change-file-type-and-front-matter' operates on the file at point, else it prompts with minibuffer completion for one.

   The title of the file is retrieved from a line starting with a title field in the file’s front matter, depending on the previous file type